-Our Equine Assisted Learning activities will allways include a minimum of two humans and a horse.
+Our Equine Assisted Learning activities will always include a minimum of two humans and a horse.
 All our activities are conducted from the ground.
 The exercises will let you reflect on your own communication and negociation skills, and amongst other things, work on reasonable goal settings, while having fun in the company of horses.

 Keep an eye on our Facebook page for events throughout the year.
-We do our best to schedule events with Wings of Change Peer support in the summer.
+We do our best to schedule events with Wings of Change Peer support and OSISS in the warmer season.